Hwannnn/Raspberrypi-SharingParking/README.md

 # Raspberrypi-SharingParking
+SharingParking's raspberrypi3 source code

-SharingParking's raspberrypi3 code that covers the sensor values.
+it is code that covers the sensor values.

+- Read multiple ultrasonic wave sensor values
+- Read the camera sensor values
+- Calculate the number of parking spaces.
+- Send information to the server